Why Tablighi Jamaat?

 It is common that when we engage in any team or Jamaat effort, we have different temperaments and ways of doing things.
 Desire comes to push our opinions or put down others who are different from us.

 However, deep inside, due to the fear of Allah, we don’t want to create chaos.
 We don’t want the effort to be affected because of us.
-We don’t want Hidaya (guidance) to humanity to be stopped due to our petty grievances.
+We don’t want Hidaya (guidance) to be stopped due to our petty grievances.
 If this effort dies, what other efforts are there left to give Da’wa to people door-to-door (the uniqueness of Tabligh mentioned in point #1)?

 Sometimes due to our dissatisfaction, we feel like giving up Da’wa entirely.
 However, we make Sabr.